AnnaAntonovna/react-movies/README.md

 # react-movies
-Here how it works on a local host -
+Here how it works on a local host - \n
 ![ezgif-1-f7c205899c](https://github.com/AnnaAntonovna/react-movies/assets/109595826/5cb7c666-7068-4d3d-b816-26c8edca563e)

 Doesn't work on gh-pages because the API is not secure